 The series originally was to focus on Rob at the office with Sally Rogers as the lead female character and Laura as a minor one.
 The character of Laura became so popular that Mary Tyler Moore became the lead female character and more of the focus of the show shifted to the relationship between Rob and Laura.
 Many times situations at the office were still focused on Rob and Laura.
 This put a strain on the relationship between Rose Marie and Mary Tyler Moore, and while the two ladies got along well, they never became close friends.

-In the series' penultimate episode (a "best of" show), Rob writes his autobiography and shows it to everyone.
+In The Dick Van Dyke Show: The Last Chapter (1966), the series' last episode Rob writes his autobiography and shows it to everyone.
 At the end of the episode Alan decides to buy the rights to the manuscript and turn it into a TV series with him as the star after he finishes the variety series.

 Laura usually wore Capri pants on the show.
 The network was against this at first, and said that she had to be in a skirt for a certain number of scenes per episode.
 To fight this, they filmed a scene where Laura walked into the kitchen in Capri pants and came out a second later in a skirt.
 The network finally relented.